Probing Higgs-portal dark matter with vector-boson fusion: Introduction

 Minimal Higgs-portal models are particularly simple, supplementing the Standard Model (SM) by the DM field only~\cite{Silveira:1985rk,McDonald:1993ex,Burgess:2000yq}.
 The interaction of DM with the SM is mediated by the SM Higgs boson alone.
 We concentrate on the case of scalar DM, which has the compelling feature that the portal interaction is renormalizable.
 For higher-spin choices of the DM field, the model can be considered as an effective description, necessitating the introduction of further fields to restore renormalizability and unitarity at high energies~\cite{Kim:2008pp,LopezHonorez:2012kv,Baek:2012se,Walker:2013hka,Freitas:2015hsa}.

 The model is phenomenologically attractive if the DM mass satisfies $m_\text{DM}\sim m_h/2$ such that DM annihilation is resonantly enhanced.
 This region of parameter space is of particular interest as it reconciles the relic density constraint\footnote{See \citere{Binder:2017rgn,Ala-Mattinen:2019mpa} for an improved calculation of the relic abundance with focus on the Higgs-boson resonance.} and the strong limits from direct detection.
-As a matter of fact, the resonance region constitutes one of the two preferred regions in global fits of the model (see \eg \cite{Athron:2017kgt}), taking into account constraints from the relic density, invisible Higgs decays, direct and indirect detection.
-The parameter space becomes even more constrained to values near the resonance $m_\text{DM} = m_h/2$ if in addition an astrophysical signal is fitted within the model, such as the gamma-ray Galactic center excess or the cosmic-ray antiproton excess~\cite{Cuoco:2016jqt,Cuoco:2017rxb}.
-In this case the fit is sensitive to changes of the DM mass of the order of the total Higgs width $\Gamma_\text{tot}$.\footnote{ Similar results are found in global fits within other models with Higgs mediated interactions~\cite{Eiteneuer:2017hoh,Arina:2019tib}.}
+As a matter of fact, the resonance region constitutes one of the two preferred regions in global fits of the model (see \eg \cite{Athron:2017kgt,Athron:2018ipf}), taking into account constraints from the relic density, invisible Higgs decays, direct and indirect detection.
+While current limits from direct detection~\cite{Aprile:2018dbl} exclude the region above the resonance up to $m_\text{DM}\sim \SI{1}{\TeV}$, indirect detection potentially imposes relevant constraints only in a narrow window~\cite{Feng:2014vea}, as the velocity-averaged annihilation rate today peaks sharply around $m_\text{DM}=m_h/2\,\pm\, \mathcal{O}(\Gamma_\text{tot})$, where $\Gamma_\text{tot}$ is the total Higgs width.
+However, parts of this region turn out to be preferred when fitting an indirect detection signal within the model, such as the gamma-ray Galactic center excess or the cosmic-ray antiproton excess~\cite{Cuoco:2016jqt,Cuoco:2017rxb}.
+In this case the fit is sensitive to changes of the DM mass of the order of $\Gamma_\text{tot}$.\footnote{ Similar results are found in global fits within other models with Higgs mediated interactions~\cite{Eiteneuer:2017hoh,Arina:2019tib}.}